 richMessageStrings property

-If a rule object contains a messageStrings property (§3.38.7), it MAY also contain a property named richMessageStrings whose value is an object (§3.6) consisting of a set of properties with arbitrary names.
+If a rule object contains a messageStrings property (§3.38.7), it MAY also contain a property named richMessageStrings whose value is an object (§3.6) consisting of a set of properties each of whose names also appears as a property name in the messageStrings property (§3.38.7).

 The value of each property SHALL be a rich text message string (§3.10.3).
 As with any message string, it MAY contain placeholders (§3.10.4) and embedded links (§3.10.5).

-The rules governing the set of property names appearing in the richMessageStrings property are the same as those for the messageStrings property.

 SARIF consumers that cannot render rich text SHALL ignore the richMessageStrings property and use the messageStrings property instead.

-For this reason, every property name that appears in the richMessageStrings property SHALL also appear in the messageStrings property.
+NOTE: This is the reason that every property name that appears in the richMessageStrings property also appears in the messageStrings property.

 SARIF consumers that can render rich text SHOULD use the richMessageStrings property, assuming they take appropriate measures to address security issues such as those discussed in §3.10.3.2.

 helpUri property